XT42/playground/README.md

 playground
 ==========

-this is a repository intended as test environment to explore github features
+This is a repository intended as test environment to explore github features.
+As indicated by the repository name, it shall be used as playground to test things out.